hucuyuu/pcbgirl/README.md

 # pcbgirl

-sorce code and gerber file of a cartoon girl printed on pcb(100mm\*100mm)
+source code and gerber file of a cartoon girl printed on pcb(100mm\*100mm)

 imitation of [《CPU自制入门》](https://book.douban.com/subject/25780703/)